Self-Testing Graph States Permitting Bounded Classical Communication: Introduction

-The first example exploring non-locality, even allowing for communication, was by Barrett et al.~\cite{barrett2007modeling}, using graph states.
-In particular, based on extensions of the triangle graph state (locally equivalent to the GHZ state), they presented correlations based on Pauli operators in a graph state that no LHV model, even assisted by a round of restricted classical communication, can reproduce.
-We call such a model $d$-LHV$^\ast$ for a communication range up to distance $d$ along the edges of the graph.
-This result had application in the design of distributed computation protocols~\cite{gall2018quantum}, randomness extraction~\cite{coudron2018trading}, and on establishing an unconditional proof of a computational quantum advantage~\cite{bravyi2020quantum,bravyi2018quantum}.
-In~\cite{Meyer2023}, the result of Barrett et al.~\cite{barrett2007modeling} was extended to one based on any graph state by introducing the so-called inflated graph states.
-The inflated graph states then exhibit correlations that are impossible to reproduce by any $d$-LHV$^\ast$ model.
+Using graph states, the first example exploring nonlocality against classical communication was by Barrett et al.~\cite{barrett2007modeling}.
+In particular, based on extensions of the triangle graph state (locally equivalent to the GHZ state), they presented correlations based on Pauli operators in a graph state that no LHV model, even assisted by a round of bounded classical communication, can reproduce.
+In~\cite{Meyer2023}, this was extended to one based on any graph state by introducing the so-called inflated graph states.

+\paragraph*{Applications.} The work by Barrett et al.~\cite{barrett2007modeling} had application in the design of distributed computation protocols~\cite{gall2018quantum}, randomness extraction~\cite{coudron2018trading}, and on establishing an unconditional proof of a computational quantum advantage~\cite{bravyi2020quantum,bravyi2018quantum}.
+Moreover, a bounded communication range is not merely a theoretical device.
+Field trials of measurement-device-independent (MDI) repeaters and simple quantum switches impose microsecond-level latency, so a classical signal cannot traverse more than one or two fiber spans; present MDI-QKD links ($100$–$400$ km), MDI conference-key exchange, and photon-heralded entanglement all permit feed-forward only to the next node~\cite{Lo2012,Tang2015,Boaron2018,Wang2023}.
+The very same fixed-range limitation underlies constant-depth classical circuits: after $d$ layers of $K$-fan-in gates, any output depends on inputs within neighbors, so information effectively propagates only a constant distance.
+Quantum–classical separation proofs such as~\cite{barrett2007modeling,bravyi2018quantum} therefore model the classical adversary as a single round of nearest-neighbor communication.
+Together the communication-assisted-LHV framework matches current hardware constraints and mirrors the standard classical benchmark in shallow-circuit complexity.